antonfirsov/docs/2015/03-msbuildoss/announce-msbuild-github.md

 **Build the Source Tree**

-The first scenario you might want to try is building the source tree and then using those binaries to build the sources again.
+The first scenario you might want to try is building the source tree.
 To do this, you will need to have Visual Studio 2015 installed on your machine.
 From a Developer Command Prompt, run the following:

 ```
 git clone https://github.com/Microsoft/msbuild.git
 cd msbuild
 build.cmd
-RebuildWithLocalMSBuild.cmd
 ```

-Note: This will create a folder `bin\MSBuild` in your source tree which you can use to build other managed projects, including MSBuild.

 **Build a Console App**

-To build a console app, you'll first want to run the BuildAndCopy.cmd script we included in the root folder of the source.
+To build an app, you'll first want to run the BuildAndCopy.cmd script we included in the root folder of the source.
 This will build the sources and create a copy of your build output with everything you need.
 Again from a Developer Command Prompt, run this command from your MSBuild source location:
 ```
 BuildAndCopy.cmd bin\MSBuild true
 ```